bstouffer/jquery.connectingLine/README.md

 right_node - Right Element ID - Mandatory
-status - accepted, rejected, modified, (none) - Optional style - (dashed), solid, dotted - Optional horizantal_gap - (0), Horizantal Gap from original point
+status - accepted, rejected, modified, (none) - Optional style - (dashed), solid, dotted - Optional horizontal_gap - (0), Horizontal Gap from original point
+vertical_gap - (0), Vertical Gap from original point
-error - show, (hide) - To show error or not align - center, sides (default) - Aligns the connection point to the center of the node, or the left and right sides
+error - show, (hide) - To show error or not align - center, vertical, (horizontal) - Aligns the connection point to the center of the node, or the left and right sides

 <script type="text/javascript">
 		mySVG.drawLine({